xordspar0/birthday/README.md

 birthday
 ========

-An interactive birthday card using [LÖVE](http://love2d.org).
+An interactive birthday card made with [LÖVE](http://love2d.org).
+For distribution instructions see the [LÖVE wiki](http://www.love2d.org/wiki/Game_Distribution).

 To Do
 -----

-* replace placeholder art
-* maybe spice up the color and style
+* nothing for now

 Credits
 -------